 Facing an Everyday Killer

-For the first time in U.S. history, a person is more likely to die from an accidental opioid overdose than from a motor vehicle crash, according to National Safety Council analysis.
-The odds of dying accidentally from an opioid overdose have risen to 1 in 67 in 2020 (from 1 in 96 in 2017), eclipsing the odds of dying in a motor vehicle crash (1 in 103).
+In 2017, for the first time in U.S. history, a person was more likely to die from an accidental opioid overdose than from a motor vehicle crash, according to National Safety Council analysis.
+The odds of dying accidentally from an opioid overdose have risen even more sharply, climbing to 1 in 67 in 2020 (from 1 in 96 in 2017), eclipsing the odds of dying in a motor vehicle crash (1 in 101).

 Millions of Americans have been directly impacted by the opioid crisis, but 40% still do not consider it to be a threat to their family, according to National Safety Council poll results.

 NSC launched Prescribed to Death: A Memorial to the Victims of the Opioid Crisis – a multifaceted exhibit aimed at changing Americans’ attitudes toward opioids – as a part of the Council’s Stop Everyday Killers public education campaign.
 The centerpiece of the exhibit is a wall of 22,000 engraved white pills.
 Each represents the face of someone lost to a prescription opioid overdose in 2015, based on the most recent overdose data available at the time of the exhibit's launch.
 Since then, opioid overdose deaths have more than doubled.